How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 colleagues casually chatting in light-filled office

-When you bring on an employee, paying them isn’t as simple as just writing them a check at the end of the week or month.
+When you bring on an employee or contractor, paying them isn’t as simple as just writing them a check at the end of the week or month.
 You pay them through your company payroll.

-Setting up payroll is a good idea even if you only have one employee.
+Setting up payroll is a good idea even if you only have one team member.
 Payroll processing can be complicated.
 There are tax considerations, new-hire procedures, and local, state, and federal laws to comply with.

 While complex, the payroll process doesn’t have to give you a headache.
 Here’s what small business owners need to know to successfully set up and run payroll.